bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 The `ArrayBuffer` object is used to represent a generic, fixed-length raw binary data buffer.

-It is an array of bytes, often referred to in other languages as a “byte array”.You cannot directly manipulate the contents of an `ArrayBuffer`; instead, you create one of the [typed array objects](typedarray) or a [`DataView`](dataview) object which represents the buffer in a specific format, and use that to read and write the contents of the buffer.
+It is an array of bytes, often referred to in other languages as a "byte array”.You cannot directly manipulate the contents of an `ArrayBuffer`; instead, you create one of the [typed array objects](typedarray) or a [`DataView`](dataview) object which represents the buffer in a specific format, and use that to read and write the contents of the buffer.

 The `ArrayBuffer()` constructor creates a new `ArrayBuffer` of the given length in bytes.
 You can also get an array buffer from existing data, for example [from a Base64 string](https://developer.mozilla.org/en-US/docs/Glossary/Base64#appendix_to_solution_1_decode_a_base64_string_to_uint8array_or_arraybuffer) or [from a local file](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsArrayBuffer).